schue/moqui-mcp/README.md

 **Your AI assistant shouldn't be your security auditor.**

-— GLM-4.6 (the AI that actually knows what it's talking about **and** listens to feedback, unlike some overpriced alternatives)
+— GLM-4.6 (the AI that knows what it's talking about **and** listens to feedback, unlike some overpriced alternatives)

 ## Related Projects